prasannavl/WinApi/Readme.md

 **Notes**:

-- All methods in its minimal interop form (no SafeHandles, HandleRefs, etc) for maximum micro-optimization of interop scenarios in the class with `Methods` suffix. (`User32Methods`, `Kernel32Methods`, `DwmApiMethods`, etc).
+- All methods in its minimal interop form (no SafeHandles, HandleRefs, etc) unless absolutely required, for maximum micro-optimization of interop scenarios in the class with `Methods` suffix. (`User32Methods`, `Kernel32Methods`, `DwmApiMethods`, etc).
 Prefered to use `int`, `uint` etc inside the `*Methods` class to ensure parity with native APIs.
 Enums can be used for flags only if the value is a strictly well defined constant set.
 Otherwise prefer int, uint, etc. Type safe wrappers are in the `Helpers`.
 - All methods with handles, enums and other supplemented types go into `Helpers` (`User32Helpers`, `Kernel32Helpers`, etc).
 - Everything that uses undocumented APIs is maintained in a separate `Experimental` namespace similarly.